zhenzhenyang-psu/smudgeplot/README.md

 where `-k` is the kmer length, `-m` is the max amount of RAM to use in GB (1 to 1024), `-ci<value>` excludes kmers occurring less than \<value\> times, `-cs` is the maximum value of a counter, `FILES` is a file name with a list of input files, `kmer_counts` is the output file name prefix, `tmp` is a temporary directory, and `-cx<value>` is the maximum value of counter to be stored in the histogram file.

 The next step is to extract genomic kmers using reasonable coverage thresholds.
-You can either inspect the kmer spectra and choose the L (lower) and U (upper) coverage thresholds via visual inspection, or you can estimate them using the script `kmer_cov_cutoff.R <kmer.hist> <L/U>`.
+You can either inspect the kmer spectra and choose the L (lower) and U (upper) coverage thresholds via visual inspection, or you can estimate them using `smudgeplot cutoff <kmer.hist> <L/U>`.
 Then, extract kmers in the coverage range from `L` to `U` using `kmc_dump`.
-Then give the dump of kmers to the python script `hetkmers.py` to compute the set of heterozygous kmers.
+Then use `smudgeplot hetkmers` to find kmer pairs in the dump of genomic kmers.

 ```
 L=$(smudgeplot cutoff kmer_k21.hist L)